Skip to content

 Prerequisites

-Visit the official website Guance to register an account, and log in using your registered account credentials.
+Go to the official website Guance and register an account, then log in using your registered account/password.

 Installing DataKit

-Click on the [Integration] module, then [DataKit], and choose the appropriate installation command based on your operating system and type.
+Click on the [Integration] module, [DataKit], and select the appropriate installation command based on your operating system and system type.

-Copy the DataKit installation command and run it directly on the server you wish to monitor.
+Copy the DataKit installation command and run it directly on the server that needs to be monitored.

 Collector Name Description